shikharmay7/spoj/README.md

 # spoj
-My Solutions to the problems hosted on Spoj
+My Solutions to a few problems hosted on Spoj

+ANARC09A - Seinfeld (dynamic-programming)